Managing Client Keys

 Time To Pet will only return key codes that are not currently in use.
-This is a simple way to automatically generate key codes for keys you are adding into Time To Pet:
+This is a simple way to automatically generate key codes for keys you are adding to Time To Pet:

 Reviewing Keys In The Key List

 You can see all keys in your Time To Pet account in the Master Key List.
-The Master Key List can be filtered by Status/Location and you can edit a key (and change the location) from the Master Key List as well.
-You can also Bulk Reassign Keys (for when you need to change the location of multiple keys at once).
+The Master Key List can be filtered by Status/Location, and you can edit a key (and change the location) from the Master Key List as well.
+You can also Bulk Reassign Keys (when you need to change the location of multiple keys at once).

 You can also view a Client Key Report in the Keys section.
 This report allows admins to see a list of client keys to determine how many keys may be missing.
-In the "Keys No Longer Needed" tab, this report will show which staff have in their possession keys that they no longer need (because they have no scheduled visits for that client in the future).
+In the "Keys No Longer Needed" tab, this report will show which staff have keys they no longer need (because they have no scheduled visits for that client in the future).